SoftwareQuTech/qoala-mlir/docs/reference/qoalahost.md

 Direct call to a `netqasm.local_routine` or `netqasm.request_routine`.

-- **Why a `Terminator`?** Per the iQoala block-shape requirements (one call per QL block), `qoalahost.call` is given the `Terminator` trait.
+- **Why a `Terminator`?** Per the iQoala block-shape requirements (one call per QL/QR block), `qoalahost.call` is given the `Terminator` trait.
 This forces every call to live in its own block, since each MLIR block can only have one terminator.
 - **Traits:** `CallOpInterface`, `MemRefsNormalizable`, `SymbolUserOpInterface`, `Terminator`, `QuantumOpInterface`.
 - **Operands:** `callee` (`FlatSymbolRefAttr`), `Variadic<AnyType>` arguments.
 - **Results:** `Variadic<AnyType>` (the return values of the routine).